Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/TESTING.md

 — **Quality** —

-As the core HTML code is completed, a quality check test is carried out by using [Lighthouse](https://developers.google.com/web/tools/lighthouse), which is an open-source and one of the automated DevTools for improving the quality of web pages.
+As the core HTML code is completed, a quality check testing is carried out by using [Lighthouse](https://developers.google.com/web/tools/lighthouse), which is an open-source and one of the automated DevTools for improving the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, SEO.

 **Home Page** &#40;`index.html`&#41;